IRS Form 8606 Instructions

 How do I file IRS Form 8606?

-Do I have to file Form 8606 if I’m not required to file an income tax return?
+Do I have to file IRS Form 8606 if I don’t have to file an income tax return?

 What happens if I don’t file IRS Form 8606?

-You may report incorrect information on your tax return and eventually pay more in federal income tax than you otherwise would have to.
+You may be reporting incorrect information on your tax return and eventually pay more in federal income tax than you would otherwise have to.
+Additionally, taxpayers who do not file IRS Form 8606 may face a $50 unless they can demonstrate reasonable cause.

 For Roth conversions, you can expect to receive a Form 1099-R from the financial institution reporting on the account where your conversion came from.
-Normally, the Roth conversion is coded with distribution code 2 on the 1099-R, in Block 7.
-The IRS will expect you to file Form 8606 with your tax return for accurate reporting of your transaction.
+Normally, the Roth conversions is coded with distribution code 2 in Block 7 of Form 1099-R.

 Where can I find a copy of IRS Form 8606?

-You can find a copy of this tax form on the IRS website or by selecting the file below.
+You can find a copy of this tax form on the IRS website.
+For your convenience, we’ve enclosed the latest version of Form 8606 below.

 What do you think?